 1. Contact ISSS at isss@middlebury.edu to review your request for CPT.
 If you and the opportunity meet the eligibility criteria, you’ll be instructed to complete a CPT Application form and submit it to ISSS.
 If not, you may be able to consider pre-completion Optional Practical Training (OPT).

-2. Pre-Completion OPT will require early and timely planning, so please prepare accordingly.
+2. Pre-Completion OPT will require early and timely planning as it involves applying to USCIS, so please prepare accordingly.

 For Middlebury Institute Students